 The Rise of Green Burials

-As environmental concerns grow, over 60% of consumers now express interest in green burials.
+As environmental concerns grow, a growing share of consumers now express interest in green burials.
 These eliminate the use of toxic embalming fluids and concrete vaults, allowing the body to return to the earth naturally.
-Not only is this eco-friendly, but it often reduces the burial cost USA by state average by 40-50%.
+Not only is this eco-friendly, but it can also meaningfully reduce the burial cost USA by state average.

 Common Mistakes to Avoid